-The Alaska Policy Forum, Alaska’s premier public policy education and research center, seeks ambitious students who would like to sharpen their writing, debating, researching, media and event-organizing skills and learn more about state and local government.
-If you have a strong interest in political science, public policy, economics, business, history, English, journalism or communications, we encourage you to apply for an Alaska Policy Forum internship today.
+The Alaska Policy Forum, Alaska’s premier public policy education and research center, seeks ambitious students who would like to sharpen their writing, debating, researching, public relations, and event-organizing skills and learn more about state and local government.
+If you have a strong interest in political science, public policy, economics, business, history, English, journalism, information technology, marketing, or communications, we encourage you to apply.

-The ideal intern has above-average writing and/or editing skills and a basic understanding of current events.
-A valued quality is an appreciation for — and understanding of — individual liberty, the free market, property rights, and limited government.
-Intern responsibilities may include: writing for publication, light public policy research, administrative tasks, editing APF publications, and event planning.
+An ideal APF intern has above-average writing and/or editing skills and a basic understanding of current events.
+We value in our interns an appreciation for — and understanding of — individual liberty, the free market, property rights, and limited government.
+Intern responsibilities may include: writing for publication, public policy research, administrative tasks, editing, and event planning.

-Internship hours are flexible; they can be tailored to fit school, athletic and work schedules.
-Internships are unpaid positions; however, APF will, to the best of its ability, work with those students who wish to receive academic credit for their internship.
-Additionally, APF offers its assistance in obtaining internships with market-oriented organizations in Washington, DC and around the country.
-Further, the Forum will provide information about seminars and scholarship opportunities open to students interested in the principles of liberty.
+Internships with APF are paid and have flexible, part-time hours; they can be tailored to fit school, athletic, and work schedules.
+We will, to the best of our ability, work with those students who wish to receive academic credit for their internships.
+Additionally, APF will provide information about seminars and scholarship opportunities open to students interested in the principles of liberty.

 To apply, please send your resume and responses to three of the following prompts to email@example.com.
 Each response should be no more than 500 words.

 - Describe an issue currently addressed by the government (federal, state, or local) that you believe would be better handled by the private sector, and explain why.